ChapelR/howler-for-harlowe/readme.md

 <script>A.c.volume('#volume');</script>
 ```

-I think the porcess is easier to understand than describe.
+I think the process is actually easier to understand than describe.

 **A few other examples using other html attributes:**